GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

 On September 25, I created an audio player to have the user listen to stored audios.
 First, I created an audio folder under public, created an AudioPlayer.jsx and AudioPlayer.css.
 Next, I added a button on MapView to take me to a new page to view these audios, I also added the route to App.jsx.
 Once done, I created sample MP3 files to see if they are visible and it was working.
 I also decided to include the transcriptions in .txt, and I got that to work no problem.
 These files are under audios, and everytime I have a new listing, I would update the array in AudioPlayer.jsx.
 I needed to update the transcript component so that was simple.
 I made sure to update the CSS and it was working perfectly.
 I did encounter a small error where some styles would not appear but I forgot to import AudioPlayer.css to AudioPlayer.jsx so I felt really stupid.
 But it is all good now.
 I added a live audio that we got along with the transcript file and it displayed perfectly, confirming a huge progress in our project.

 Next, one of my groupmates suggested we use PHP to auto update everything when a new file is uploaded.
 However, React/Vite projects can't directly use PHP files so I had work with something different.
 So the following day, I ultimately decided to create a backend API file to handle updates.
 Claude suggested this was the least destructive manner so I decided to go with this.
 First, I had to install the dependencies, and then create a backend file using Node.js and CommonJS.
 Next, I had to update the AudioPlayer.jsx to incorporate auto update from the backend, and finally test it by running 2 separate servers.
 I then encountered an error where the backend file was using CommonJS syntax, but it caused an error because my project is using an ES module.
 I needed to change it to use ES6 import syntax, as this does not work with CommonJS.
 I used Express.js instead and it was surprisingly easy, I never did this before and it makes me feel good about getting it right with the proper help.
 Then I began to run it but I initially did not know that both servers had to be running at the same time in 2 separate files simultaneously, I was doing it in 1 file.
 So, I ran both in 2 separate files and saw that everything was working except the live audio file, we will call this hudson as it is the audio recording of the Hudson River crash back in January.
 I then suspected that the backend had to have matching MP3 and txt files, so I changed the names of both files to match and voila, it was perfect.

+A week later, I decided to test out the project functionality by having a friend of mines test the project out.
+I consulted with a friend of mine who had not seen this project before, and I had him go through the project as a demo.
+He went through it no problem whatsoever and got to experience every feature of the project.
+At the end, I sent him a document that would have him type his experience, what he liked and didn't like and any feedback.
+He suggested a password requirements component so I made a note for a future task.
+Afterward, I got his feedback typed on the document and recorded it for feedback purposes.
+Names are not needed, so it was confidential.
+I also did a lot of GitHub document work as it is noticeable with these markdown files.
+So, I went to work on the next task which was to update the styles and implement the password requirement component.
+First, I added the logo to the home page as that was requested by Justin.
+So, I did that by adding the logo as an image under the assets folder and wrote code to insert it.
+Next, I created the Settings.jsx and Settings.css files to create settings.
+Right now, the settings do not apply anything as it is just for show but hopefully I can get that working soon.
+I created some sample settings to make it look professional.
+Next, I added a button to both MapView.jsx and App.jsx to allow the user to be taken to the settings page when clicked.
+I added the route to the routes section and updated the styles once again to ensure grid centering is enabled and hover effects are enabled.
+Third, I changed the background of the Login.jsx and Signup.jsx to have the leaflet map blurred, and then having that be set as the background.
+I had to add TileLayers to the login and signup to enable leaflet access, and I had to import leaflet to the 2 files.
+I changed Auth.css to update the styles accordingly by adding a blurred map container and added an overlay to dim the map and improve readibility.
+Lastly, I added the password requirement functionality to ensure that NEW users can have a stricter password.
+I created a password validation function, updated password validity conditions, and added a feature where it would check password requirements before submitting to Firebase.
+I added the password requirement display in the return function; all of this is within the Signup.jsx file.
+Also I updated the Auth.css file to use the new styles and it looks great.

 Now, I need to implement the SDR receiver to be connected to my project using direct file outputting or another manner, and we should be virtually done with the project.
 Some polishing and style changes would be necessary too but that is afterwards.
 For the 1st demo of the Fall semester, my groupmates agreed that everything I had done was sufficient for demos, and if possible, getting SDR data to my project before the demo would be awesome but even after the demo it is fine.
 It just depends on if there is any work to be done with the SDR receiver.